justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 ## Why

-At this point maybe you wondering why the data isn't more "direct."
+At this point maybe you're wondering why the data isn't more "direct."
 The RDF seems to spread things out and use generic predicates (produces, occurs in, etc.).
 That is intentional.